-1. Provide patient education on how to clean the stoma site, especially since the tube is going to be inserted for long-term.
+1. Provide patient education on how to clean the stoma site, especially since the tube will be inserted for the long term.

 a.
-Observe sterile technique in cleaning the site initially, using sterile gloves, gauze, and saline until the site has healed.
+Observe sterile technique in cleaning the site initially, using sterile gloves, gauze, and saline until the area has healed.

 b.
 Ensure that cleaning is done from the inside, going out to prevent the spread of infection.

 c.
-Allow the site to dry, apply barrier film to protect the skin from the corrosive effects of gastric juices, and repositioning the fixation plate
+Allow the site to dry, apply barrier film to protect the skin from the corrosive effects of gastric juices, and reposition the fixation plate

 2. Observing advancing and rotating the tube to ensure proper placement: